 Mobile Apple UI patent could make group iMessage chats look ridiculous Above: Group conversations could incorporate multiple images.Image Credit: U.S. Patent & Trademark office (background modified by Eric Blattberg) May 15, 2014 7:10 AM Eric Blattberg 4 The U.S. Patent and Trademark Office today awarded Apple a patent for questionable UI design.
 We’re only partially kidding: The new patent details technology that would remind mobile messengers who they’re talking with — in a one-to-one or group conversation — by plopping a big outline of their correspondents’ faces in the background of their conversation, wherever that might be: SMS, email, iMessage, and so on.
 Above: Hey there, Wendy.Image Credit: U.S. Patent & Trademark office The system would recognize the contacts, then pull a graphic representing the participants from a device owner’s contact list.
 If there’s no graphic, it would use a generic image or outline.
 In theory, this tech would make people more aware of who they’re talking with, making misdirected messages less of an issue.
 But staring at one or more giant, shifting faces as you message your friends might be a distracting, less-than-pleasant experience.
 It seems to be the opposite of a clean little icon that contains all the relevant information.
 Of course, Apple could employ all sorts of tricks — like desaturation or alpha bending — to make messengers focus on the active text, not the image (or images) behind it.
 What say you, gentle reader?
 Is this tech you’d love to see come to iOS, or should Apple keep this one in its patent folder?
 Let us know in the comments section below.
 Hat tip: AppleInsider More information: Apple Apple designs and markets consumer electronics, computer software, and personal computers.
 The company's best-known hardware products include the Macintosh line of computers, the iPod, the iPhone and the iPad.
 Apple software includes t... read more » Powered by VBProfiles Mobile developer or publisher?
-VentureBeat is studying mobile app analytics.
+VentureBeat is studying mobile marketing automation.
 Fill out our 5-minute survey, and we'll share the data with you.